England | Scotland | Wales | Northern Ireland | Ireland

 This service is available every Thursday Morning for Diabetic Foot Checks.

 Physiotherapists from Chesterfield Royal hospital are available in surgery for musculoskeletal or pelvic health appointments through self-referral.
-Further details available at reception.
+Please contact the surgery for more information or call the self referral team on: 01246 512173

 Cervical screening, or the “smear test”, is a routine health check that identifies potentially harmful cells and changes on the cervix.
 Cervical screening is not a test for cancer but catching any changes early can reduce your risk of developing cervical cancer.
 Cervical cancer kills two women every day.
 Regular screenings can help reduce that number, which is why it’s so important you attend your screening when invited.